kyverno/kyverno/documentation/kyverno-cli.md

 The Kyverno Command Line Interface (CLI) is designed to validate policies and test the behavior of applying policies to resources before adding the policy to a cluster.
 It can be used as a kubectl plugin and as a standalone CLI.

+## Install the CLI

+The Kyverno CLI binary is distributed with each release.
+You can install the CLI for your platform from the [releases](https://github.com/nirmata/kyverno/releases) site.

 ## Build the CLI

 You can build the CLI binary locally, then move the binary into a directory in your PATH.